 Levin was an inventor by avocation and he secured three patents for the invention of his calculating machines (US706000 from 1902, US727392 from 1903, and US815542 from 1906).
 Levin was an ardent supporter of religious Zionism.

 Though not a prolific writer, he published two volumes of sermons and commentary.
 Judah Levin died in Detroit on March 27, 1926, at the age of 63, leaving many unpublished manuscripts.

-It is a steel (for the frame), plastic and paper (for keys), leather and velvet (for the suitcase) made device, with overall measurements: 25 cm x 39.5 cm x 15.4 cm.
+Judah Levin’s adding machine had a steel frame, plastic and paper keys, and a leather and velvet suitcase.
+It’s overall measurements were 25 cm x 39.5 cm x 15.4 cm.

-The ten digit keys are arranged in two columns (on the patent drawing they are arranged in one column) on the left side of the device.
-Two rows of nine operating keys across the top indicate the place number of the digit entered.
-The front row is for addition and the other is for subtraction operations.
-To enter a number, both the digit key and the place key should be depressed.
+The ten-key arrangement was in one column on the patent drawing but was soon arranged into two columns on the left side of the device.
+Two rows of nine operating keys across the top indicated the place number of the digit entered.
+The front row was for addition and the other was for subtraction operations.
+To enter a number, both the digit key and the place key were depressed.

-By providing two sets of keys, one for determining the digits and the other for determining the value of each digit or its place in the number and also to operate the mechanism, the speed of operation is greatly increased and liability of mistakes lessened, as the keys are operated in the same order in which the person would call or write the number.
-Thus writing or speaking “4000" the digit “4" is expressed first and the its value or place in the number.
+By providing two sets of keys, one for determining the digits and the other for determining the value of each digit or its place in the number and also to operate the mechanism, the speed of operation was greatly increased and the liability of mistakes was lessened since the keys were operated in the same order in which the person would call or write the number.
+Writing or speaking “4000,” for example, required the digit “4” to be expressed first and then its value or place in the number.